Pumpkin Overnight Oats

 These creamy pumpkin overnight oats are a filling and delicious breakfast — and they’re so easy to make!
 This recipe is filled with healthy ingredients, but it tastes like dessert.

 I love oatmeal for breakfast, but sometimes I don’t have time to prepare it before heading out the door.
 That’s why I love overnight oats!
 I can prepare them the night before and then in the morning, they’re ready to go!
 These oats would also be a great lunch to pack for work or school.
 You only need a few ingredients, and this recipe will keep you satisfied until lunchtime.
 Oats are a whole grain, which means they’re a good source of protein and fiber.
 The chia seeds also add fiber and healthy fats.
 So this recipe is healthy and filling!
+Not a fan of overnight oats?
+Try my pumpkin spice oatmeal!

 How to Make Overnight Oats